Nyika National Park: Features

 The plateau itself is recommended for trekking and mountain biking, as well as more conventional 4x4 excursions.
 The montane vegetation attracts large numbers of antelope from the diminutive Common duiker to eland and roan.
 Zebra are common near Chelinda and the highest part of the plateau.
 The park is said to have one of the highest densities of leopards in Central Africa but this has not been supported by any scientific survey in the past 20 years and all mammals suffer changes in populations which can be rapid.
 Being mainly nocturnal they are rarely seen, although tracks and signs have been regularly found.
 There are a number of species of smaller mammals such as warthogs and bushpigs, the smaller cats and porcupine.
 Elephants are often seen anywhere on the plateau but buffalo are rare or probably extinct now.
 Hoof prints associated with them in the north of the park probably represent wandering domestic cattle from Uledi.
 Lions and elephants have recently been seen on the high plateau.

 Over 400 species of bird have been recorded in the park.
-The rare Denham’s bustard and the wattled crane are among those to be seen, as is the red-winged francolin - endemic to Nyika.
+The rare Denham’s bustard and the wattled crane are among those to be seen, as is the red-winged francolin.

 Other attractions include waterfalls, the most impressive being Chisanga Falls where the North Rukuru river falls off the plateau to Thalire District, neolithic rock shelter, trout pools and even a "magic lake".
 The recently refurbished Chelinda Camp and the brand new log cabin lodge provide excellent accommodation and facilities.
 There is an airstrip for fly-in safaris.

 The lower-lying Vwaza Marsh Game Reserve is close to the Nyika National Park and can be accessed off the Rumphi Road on arrival or departure to the Nyika entrance gate at Thazima.